Couchers-org/couchers/app/web/markdown/handbook.md

 1. Click "Dashboard".
 2. If you do not see your community, click "Browse all communities".
 3. Click through the regions and locate your community.
-4. Click on the name of the community
+4. Click on the name of the community.
-5. Click the "Discussions"tab
+5. Click the "Discussions"tab.

 * **Note:** If you do not see your community, you can create your community by clicking "Dashboard", then "Start your own local community", fill out the form, and submit it.